MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./IMAGES/Lab02/L2bNT05.png)

-1. [] Once the chat channel is successfully created, copy the script of the chat **widget**, and save it somewhere like Notepad to add it to your website later.
+1. [] Once the chat channel is successfully created, copy the script of the chat **widget**, and save it somewhere like Notepad.
+You will use this in Exercise 2.
 Select **Done** to close the wizard.

 1. [] In your new **Chat Workstream** record, select **Add Bot** to add the Azure Health bot for initial routing.